oslabs-beta/Cachier/README.md

 GraphQL does not have native HTTP caching as a result of its singular employment of the POST method, forcing the danger of over-fetching by re-running queries and slowing load times.

 #### Cachier currently offers:
-- storage inside session storage for client side caching
+- Atorage inside session storage for client side caching
-- ability to choose between Redis and a native in memory cache.
+- Ability to choose between Redis and a native in memory cache
-- unique key generation for response data to avoid developer having to tag for cache.
+- Unique key generation for response data to avoid developer having to tag for the cache
-- partial and exact matching for query fields in the developer's GraphQL API.
+- Partial and exact matching for query fields in the developer's GraphQL API
-- Highly configurable eviction policies.
+- Highly configurable eviction policies

 #### We created a highly performant and customizable GraphQL caching library that consists of three main caching functions: